F1rst-Unicorn/stocks/manual/admin/server-installation.md

  * The machine already has an nginx instance running with a custom nginx.conf
  * The machine already has a tomcat 8 instance running with a custom server.xml
- * The machine already contains a database named stocks
+ * The machine already contains a mariadb database named stocks
+ * The machine already contains a mariadb user named server
- * One of the ports 10910, 10911, 10912, 10916 or 10917 is already in use
+ * One of the ports 10910, 10911, 10912 or 10915 is already in use

 If one of the constraints holds the configs have to be edited as described below.